Skip navigation

 Student Showcase

-In DAN 220, students are members of the "Freshman Company" and work in rehearsal with a faculty member as they set a new modern dance on the Freshman Company.
-Students become better performers through this process and are exposed to the collaborative nature of modern dance choreography.
+In DAN 220, students are members of the "Freshman Repertory Dance Company" and work in rehearsal with a faculty member as they set a new contemporary dance on the Freshman Repertory Dance Company.
+Students become better performers through this process and are exposed to the collaborative nature of choreography.
 This experience prepares you to successfully audition for the Repertory Dance Company.
-The Freshman Company performs choreography excerpts at High School Dance Day and the entire dance at the December Informal Dance Concert.
+The Freshman Repertory Dance Company performs choreography excerpts at High School Dance Day and the entire dance at the December Student Showcase Concert.

 Repertory Dance Company